open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 e. g. it should be set to `CLIENT` if the `settle` spans models a synchronous call to the intermediary.

-Setting span kinds according to this table ensures, that span links between consumers and producers always go from a `PRODUCER` span on the producer side to a `CONSUMER` span on the consumer side.
+Setting span kinds according to this table ensures that span links between consumers and producers always go from a `PRODUCER` span on the producer side to a `CONSUMER` span on the consumer side.
 This allows analysis tools to interpret linked traces without the need for additional semantic hints.